 The Five Most Suitable Plants For Brisbane

-Brisbane has a subtropical client that lends itself to certain types of plants.
+Brisbane has a subtropical climate that lends itself to certain types of plants.
 Here are a following series of plants that are suitable for Brisbane gardens.
-The list includes trees, shrubs, perennials, groundcover, and flowering plants.
+The list includes trees, shrubs, perennials, ground cover, and flowering plants.

 One of the best trees, and an iconic feature in Brisbane is the Poinciana tree.
 With flowering foliage ranging from yellow to red, it is best suited to a corner of the garden where it will provide a large amount of shade.
 It is a strikingly visual tree, and featured in large ornamental gardens.